(Il Racconto dei Racconti)

 The Queen:- Salma Hayek (Queen of Selvascura), Christian Lees & Jonah Lees (Elias & Jonah), John C. Reilly (King of Selvascura), Laura Pizzirani (Jonah’s Mother), Franco Pistoni (Necromancer).
 The Two Old Women:- Vincent Cassel (King of Roccaforte), Shirley Henderson (Imma), Hayley Carmichael (Dora), Stacy Martin (Young Dora), Kathryn Hunter (Witch).
 The Flea:- Toby Jones (King of Altomonte), Bebe Cave (Viola), Guillaume Delaunay (Ogre), Eric MacLennan (Dr Pulce), Andrea Loreni (Tightrope Walker)

-Tale of Tales is the eighth feature film for director Matteo Garrone.
-Garrone gained a good deal of attention with his crime film Gomorrah (2008), which won the Palme d’Or at the Cannes Festival and enjoyed a great deal of acclaim in arthouse release.
-Aside from that, he has made other works that have enjoyed some success such as The Embalmer (2002), which is not a horror film despite a title that sounds like it should be, First Love (2004) and Reality (2012).
+Tale of Tales was the eighth feature film for director Matteo Garrone.
+Garrone gained a good deal of attention with his crime film Gomorrah (2008), which won the Palme d’Or at the Cannes Festival and enjoyed much acclaim in arthouse release.
+Aside from that, he has made other works that have enjoyed some success such as The Embalmer (2002), which is not a horror film despite a title that sounds like it should be, First Love (2004), Reality (2012) and Reality (2012).
+Garrone subsequently returned to genre material with a superb live-action adaptation of Pinocchio (2019).

 The Two Old Women is a fascinating piece that would normally play out as a children’s tale but is relayed in adult terms.
 What strikes about the piece is the contrast and cruelties – the doddery Shirley Henderson wandering about the palace trying to find her sister and not understanding as Stacy Martin tries to shoo her away as an embarrassment; the pure nastiness of the ending where Henderson takes her sister’s claims about the rejuvenation process seriously and wanders through the town offering to pay people to flay her and we then see her staggering back skinned.